 - Well-Known for its quality and consistency;

-- Established for years and have a fair record in the market.
+- Established for years and have a clean record in the market.

 - Secure to invest in, since they have been known for the stability of earning and providing regular dividends to their shareholders (even in adverse economic conditions).